joshuaowalker/Preliminary-QC/README.md

 - **Alignment-Based Outliers**:
   - Calculates dynamic thresholds based on the bottom 10% of alignment scores.
   - Flags and removes reads with alignment scores below this threshold.
+  - Does not implement additional filtering at this step if there are fewer than 5 reads.

 ### 3. Comprehensive Reporting
 - Provides detailed on-screen output for: